The Great Kiwi Bake Off

 The Great Kiwi Bake Off is a New Zealand television baking competition based on The Great British Bake Off in which 12 amateur bakers compete in a series of baking challenges.
 The show's first episode was aired on 16 October 2018 on TVNZ 2.
-The show is hosted by Hayley Sproull and Madeleine Sami, with judges Dean Brettschneider and Sue Fleischl.
+The show is hosted by Hayley Sproull and Madeleine Sami, with judges Dean Brettschneider and Sue Fleischl, and guest judges.
 The show, like other spinoffs of The Great British Bake Off, uses a similar style, format, and opening theme song to the British series.
 Like the British series, the show is followed by a recap special called An Extra Slice, hosted by Chris Parker, discussing the episode of the week and interviewing contestants who have been eliminated.

 Format

 The programme operates on a weekly elimination process to find the best all-round baker from the contestants who are all amateurs, where in each episode the bakers are tasked with different challenges: a signature bake, a technical bake, and a showstopper.
 The first season only included two of the three challenges with the exception of the finale.
 All three challenges were included during the second season.
 The bakes are critically examined by the judges who will then choose a "Star Baker" and a baker that is eliminated from the competition.